Manage existing portals

 Share with internal users

-As a user in Common Data Service, if you do not have appropriate privileges on portal entities, you might see errors such as “You do not have access to view solutions in this environment.” or “You do not have access to view Website in this environment”.
-For this preview, it is recommended that you are either in a System Administrator or at least a System Customizer security role in the corresponding Common Data Service database.
+As a user in Microsoft Dataverse, if you do not have appropriate privileges on portal tables, you might see errors such as “You do not have access to view solutions in this environment.” or “You do not have access to view Website in this environment”.
+It is recommended that you are in a System Administrator security role in the corresponding Dataverse database.

 Step 1: Create a security role